Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Experimental Set-Up

 \section{Experimental Set-Up}

-We evaluate AAT in an OCL setting, focusing on the trade-off between memorization and generalization under limited memory.
-This section describes the experimental protocol, baselines, and evaluation metrics used to assess online learning dynamics and final performance across benchmarks.
+We evaluate AAT in an OCL setting, focusing on the trade-off between episodic retention and structural generalization as learning progresses.
+This section describes the experimental protocol, baselines, and evaluation metrics used to assess learning dynamics and final performance.
 Unless otherwise stated, all models are trained under identical optimization and data stream conditions.